wittfabian/djangae/README.md

 Contributions are accepted via pull request and will be reviewed as soon as possible.
 If you have access to master, please do not commit directly!
 Pull requests only!

+Code style should follow PEP-8 with a maximum line length of 100 characters.

 [build-status-image]: https://secure.travis-ci.org/potatolondon/djangae.png?branch=master
 [travis]: http://travis-ci.org/potatolondon/djangae?branch=master